cncf/devstats.archive/USAGE.md

 - Set `GHA2DB_NODB` to skip DB processing at all (if `GHA2DB_JSON` not set it will parse all data from GHA, but do nothing with it).
 - Set `GHA2DB_DEBUG` set to 1 to see output for all events generated, set to 2 to see all SQL query parameters.
 - Set `GHA2DB_QOUT` to see all SQL queries.
-- Set `GHA2DB_MGETC` to "y" to assume "y" for get char function (for example to answer "y" to `structure`'s Continue? question).
+- Set `GHA2DB_MGETC` to "y" to assume "y" for `getchar` function (for example to answer "y" to `structure`'s Continue? question).
 - Set `GHA2DB_CTXOUT` to display full environment context.
-- Set `GHA2DB_NCPUS` to positive numeric value, to override number of CPUs to run, this overwrites `GHA2DB_ST`.
+- Set `GHA2DB_NCPUS` to positive numeric value, to override the number of CPUs to run, this overwrites `GHA2DB_ST`.
-- Set `GHA2DB_STARTDT`, to use start date for processing events (when syncing data with empty database), default `2015-08-06 22:00 UTC`, expects format "YYYY-MM-DD HH:MI:SS".
+- Set `GHA2DB_STARTDT`, to use start date for processing events (when syncing data with an empty database), default `2015-08-06 22:00 UTC`, expects format "YYYY-MM-DD HH:MI:SS".
-- Set `GHA2DB_LASTSERIES`, to specify which InfluxDB series use to determine newest data (it will be used to query newest timestamp), default `'all_prs_merged_d'`.
+- Set `GHA2DB_LASTSERIES`, to specify which InfluxDB series use to determine newest data (it will be used to query the newest timestamp), default `'all_prs_merged_d'`.
 - Set `GHA2DB_CMDDEBUG` set to 1 to see commands executed, set to 2 to see commands executed and their output, set to 3 to see full exec environment.
-- Set `GHA2DB_EXPLAIN` for `runq` tool, it will prefix query select(s) with "explain " to display query plan instead of executing real query.
-Because metric can have multiple selects, and only main select should be replaced with "explain select" - we're replacing only downcased "select" statement followed by new line ("select\n" --> "explain select\n")
+- Set `GHA2DB_EXPLAIN` for `runq` tool, it will prefix query select(s) with "explain " to display query plan instead of executing the real query.
+Because metric can have multiple selects, and only main select should be replaced with "explain select" - we're replacing only downcased "select" statement followed by newline ("select\n" --> "explain select\n")
-- Set `GHA2DB_OLDFMT` for `gha2db` tool to make it use old pre 2015 GHA JSONs format (instead of new one used by GitHub Archives from 2015-01-01).
+- Set `GHA2DB_OLDFMT` for `gha2db` tool to make it use old pre-2015 GHA JSONs format (instead of a new one used by GitHub Archives from 2015-01-01).
 - Set `GHA2DB_EXACT` for `gha2db` tool to make it process only repositories listed as "orgs" parameter, by their full names, like for example 3 repos: "GoogleCloudPlatform/kubernetes,kubernetes,kubernetes/kubernetes"
 - Set `GHA2DB_SKIPLOG` for any tool to skip logging output to `gha_logs` table.
-- Set `GHA2DB_LOCAL` for gha2db_sync tool to make it prefix call to othe rtools with "./" (so it will use othe rtools binaries from current working directory instead of `/usr/bin/`).
+- Set `GHA2DB_LOCAL` for gha2db_sync tool to make it prefix call to other tools with "./" (so it will use other tools binaries from the current working directory instead of `/usr/bin/`).
 Local mode uses "./metrics/" to search for metrics files.
 Otherwise "/etc/gha2db/metrics/" is used.

 All environment context details are defined in [context.go](https://github.com/cncf/gha2db/blob/master/context.go), please see that file for details (You can also see how it works in [context_test.go](https://github.com/cncf/gha2db/blob/master/context_test.go)).